-Quick Guide: Amsterdam To Berlin By Train
+Best Way To Travel From Amsterdam To Berlin By Train

 - This article was written to educate about Train Travel and was made by Save A Train, The Cheapest Train Tickets Website In The World.

-When you depart from Amsterdam to Berlin, you enter the famous Central Station in Amsterdam, one of the most emblematic buildings of the city, as well as the airport of Schipol.
+When you depart from Amsterdam to Berlin by train, you enter the famous Central Station in Amsterdam, one of the most emblematic buildings of the city, as well as the airport of Schipol.
 Easily accessible, the Central Station was built in 1889, and today receives about 250,000 passengers per day.
 The station is very well signposted.
-If you do not speak Dutch, just remember that the platform is called “Spoor”.
+If you do not speak Dutch, just remember that the platform name is “Spoor”.
 If necessary, you can chatter some English, since the staff of the station speaks the language.
 In Amsterdam, a good choice of accommodation near the central station is the Ibis Style.
 There, the location is perfect because the train station is right in the center, close to the places of interest.

-The train service of Amsterdam to Berlin is quite frequent, and there are about two trains per hour.
+The train service of Amsterdam to Berlin by train is quite frequent, and there are about two trains per hour.
 Most day trains offer a very comfortable service, but a bit slow, as they stop in several cities along the way.
 The first train from Amsterdam to Berlin departs at 6:58 am, arriving in the German capital at 13:20.
 From Berlin to Amsterdam, the first train departs at 06:37 and arrives at 13:08.
 The best part of the trip during the day, without a doubt, is the landscapes.
 Small cities in the interior of Germany and the Netherlands, as well as mountains and rural landscapes, are absolutely breathtaking!

 The seating options on the train from Amsterdam to Berlin are diverse.
 These ranges from conventional seats to air-conditioned cabins that have reclining seats and even convert to beds.
 Since the trip is long, travel in one of these cabins, which offers extras such as light, temperature control and plugs for laptops and mobile phones, which makes it possible to watch movies in the comfort of your cabin during the entire trip.
 Remember to buy your tickets at least two weeks in advance so you make sure no problem happens.